 - 6. All live sturgeon captured during monitoring must be released back into the Hudson River at an appropriate location away from any bridge construction activity that minimizes the additional risk of death or injury. - 7.
 All Atlantic sturgeon captured must have a fin clip taken for genetic analysis.
-This sample must be transferred to NMFS. - 8.
+This sample must be provided to NMFS. - 8.
 All shortnose and Atlantic sturgeon that are captured during the project must be scanned for the presence of Passive Integrated Transponder (PIT) tags.
 Tag numbers must be recorded and reported to NMFS.
 If no tag is present, a PIT tag of the appropriate size must be inserted. - 9.
-Any dead sturgeon must be transferred to NMFS or an appropriately permitted research facility NMFS will identify so that a necropsy can be undertaken to attempt to determine the cause of death. - 10.
-All sturgeon captures, injuries or mortalities associated with the bridge replacement project and any sturgeon sightings in the action area must be reported to NMFS within 24 hours.
+A necropsy must be undertaken to attempt to determine the cause of death of any dead sturgeon observed during bridge construction.
+After completion of the necropsy all dead shortnose and Atlantic sturgeon shall be delivered to the NYSDEC. - 10.
+All sturgeon captures, injuries or mortalities associated with the bridge replacement project must be reported to NMFS within 24 hours.

-12.3 Terms and Conditions
+11.3 Terms and Conditions

 In order to be exempt from prohibitions of section 9 of the ESA, FHWA must comply with the following terms and conditions of the Incidental Take Statement, which implement the reasonable and prudent measures described above and outline required reporting/monitoring requirements.
 These terms and conditions are non-discretionary.
-Any taking that is in compliance with the terms and conditions specified in this Incidental Take Statement shall not be considered a prohibited taking of the species concerned (ESA Section 7(0)(2)).
+Any incidental taking that is in compliance with the terms and conditions specified in this Incidental Take Statement shall not be considered a prohibited taking of the species concerned (ESA Section 7(o)(2)).
 In carrying out all of these terms and conditions, FHWA as lead Federal agency in this consultation, is responsible for coordinating with the other Federal agencies that are party to the consultation, as well as with project sponsors and contractors.